BlackGSS/BlackGSS/README.md

 # 💫 About Me:
 Hi!
-I'm Neisum, currently working on a VR multiplayer game.
+I'm a Unity developer, currently working on a VR multiplayer game and some .Net stuff.
 I mostly develop with Unity and C# but currently I'm learning also some web because why not, I'm into everything.

 # 💻 Tech Stack: